 19. Tie Games at the End of Regulation Play: Pool Play games can end in a tie.
 During non-trophy tournament games, the international tie breaker will be utilized for games ending in a tie during regulation play.

-20. Seeding for Double Elimination play will be based on win/loss/tie record, run differential, and runs allowed, and if still a tie, then a random draw.
+20. Seeding for Double Elimination play will be based on win/loss/tie record, and if still a tie, then a random draw.

 21. Courtesy Runners: Each team is allowed one courtesy runners per inning.
 The courtesy runner used must be the runner who recorded the last out.
 If no outs have been recorded in the game,the courtesy runner shall be the final batter in the batting order.
 If the runner who recorded the last out is unavailable due to being on-base, injured, etc., the umpire may allow the second-to-last out to become the new runner at the umpire's discretion.